My interests in computing include free software, distributed systems, software engineering, reproducibility, DevOps, CI/CD, and development tooling.

 I started out with Linux, service hosting, programming, and design as a teenager, and have never stopped.
 I currently contribute to a few free software projects, some of them of my own creation.
 My technologies of choice nowadays include Rust, Haskell, Lua, PostgreSQL, Nix(OS), Docker, and Terraform.

 Most of my professional experience consists of development processes, build systems, infrastructure, and backend development.
 I also have experience with UI/UX, as well as (web and graphical) design.

-Outside of computing, I enjoy reading (mostly sci-fi), playing the keyboard, snuggling with my pets, and speaking about things I’m passionate about.
-I love learning new things and teaching what I know.
+Outside of computing, I enjoy reading, playing the keyboard, snuggling with my pets, and speaking about things I’m passionate about.
+I love learning new things and teaching what I know to others.

 Computer Information Systems (2020-2022)

 University of São Paulo, Institute of Mathematics and Computer Sciences.